-- More or less, Crona to Medusa, his/her mother.
-She tells him/her to spy on the DWMA after he/she had made friends with them...and he/she reluctantly agrees.
+- More or less, Crona to Medusa in Soul Eater, their mother.
+She tells them to spy on the DWMA after they had made friends with them...and they reluctantly agree.

-- In Yu-Gi-Oh!, Odion was a top ranked member of his master Marik's Rare Hunters, even though he knew Marik's plans were evil.
-Odion stayed by his side because he was the only one who could keep Marik's darker side at bay.
+- In Yu-Gi-Oh!, Rishid was a top-ranked member of his master Marik's Rare Hunters, even though he knew Marik's plans were evil.
+Rishid stayed by his side because he was the only one who could keep Marik's darker side at bay.

 - In Fables, it turns out that Faithful John's master is working for the Big Bad and, since his fable is all about loyalty, he has no choice but to be The Mole.

-- Seems to be the case with Espio in the Sonic the Hedgehog comic.
-He's obediently followed orders ever since the Iron Queen took control of his clan, even though he doesn't seem to want to since he has to attack his former friends.
+- In the Sonic the Hedgehog (Archie Comics) comics Spio's obediently followed orders ever since the Iron Queen took control of his clan, even though he doesn't seem to want to since he has to attack his former friends.

 - Though he does explain a lot of things we already know while holding his friend at knife-point by his dreadlocks over the edge of a floating island.
 I wonder what tricky situations he has in store for everyone else.